innovationOUtside/tm129-robotics2020/content/00_SOFTWARE_GUIDE/Section_00_03_quick_practical_tour.md

 ```

 <!-- #region hideCode=true hidePrompt=true -->
 Starting from the left-hand side, each blue `x` point represents a sensor reading.
-The white background from the grey bars environment shows as 255 and the solid black line shows as 0.
+The white background in the grey bars environment shows as 100 and the solid black line shows as 0.
 <!-- #endregion -->

 <!-- #region hideCode=true hidePrompt=true -->